United States • Born on February 2nd

 Tiffany joined Watsi on March 20th, 2022.
 7 other people also joined Watsi on that day!
-Tiffany's most recent donation supported Jean Pierre, a 45-year-old father from Haiti, to fund cardiac surgery to finally heal a condition that has gone undiagnosed since birth.
+Tiffany's most recent donation traveled 8,700 miles to support Mbula, 5-year-old girl from Tanzania, to fund leg correction surgery.